|Assistant Professor in Criminal Law and Criminal Justice in the Durham Law School||+44 (0) 191 33 40235|

 - Member of the Board of Trustees for the Socio-Legal Studies Association

 - Steering group member, Women, Crime and Criminal Justice network of British Society of Criminology

 - Criminal law

 Emma is a Fellow of the HEA and holds a Postgraduate Certificate of Higher Education (Middlesex University).

 Emma is a feminist socio-legal scholar.
-The focus of her research is the social, legal, and cultural controls and regulation of all women, notably in relation to pregnancy, sex, and reproduction.
+The focus of her research is the social, legal, and cultural controls and regulation of all women, notably in relation to pregnancy, sex, and motherhood.

 - Feminist legal studies

 - Social and legal regulation of women's sexuality and bodies

 - Criminal liability of pregnant women